-Effective January 1, 2017 and on January 1st of every year thereafter until the expiration of this MOU, the City will increase its contribution to the Flexible Benefit Plan to reflect 50% of the increase in cost for premiums for the then current year as compared to the prior year, if any, of the CalPERS Bay Area Kaiser premium rate based upon the coverage level for the employee + 2 or more dependents.
-The \$230 medical component of the 0-Party rate shall not change.
+Effective January 1, 2023, and every January 1st thereafter, during the term of this agreement, the City will increase its contribution to the member's Flexible Benefit Plan to reflect 50% of the increase in cost for premiums for the then current year as compared to the prior year, of the CalPERS Kaiser rate in the area or region in which Alameda is assigned-based upon the coverage level for the employee +2 or more dependents.
+The \$106.15 per pay period cash-in-lieu will not change.

-Each employee shall be responsible for providing immediate written notification to the Human Resources Department of any change to the number of his/her dependents which affects the amount of the City payment to the Flexible Benefits Account.
-An employee, who by reason of failing to report a change in dependents, receives a City payment greater than the amount to which he/she is entitled shall be liable for refunding the excess amounts received via a reduction in the amount paid to his/her Flexible Benefits Account.
+Each employee shall be responsible for providing immediate written notification to the Human Resources Department of any change to the number of their dependents which affects the amount of the City payment to the Flexible Benefits Account.
+An employee, who by reason of failing to report a change in dependents, receives a City payment greater than the amount to which they are entitled shall be liable for refunding the excess amounts received via a reduction in the amount paid to their Flexible Benefits Account.
 Changes to flexible benefit payments required because of a change in an employee's number of dependents shall take effect at the start of the first pay period in the month next following the month in which advice from the employee is received by the Human Resources Department.
 No retroactive increases to the City's payments shall be allowed.